Holidays Calendar for July 10, 2016

 • 1978 President of Mauritania Moktar Ould Daddah was deposed in a military coup d'etat.
 Mustafa Ould Salek established a military junta.

-• 1976 The Seveso disaster occurred in a chemical plant near Milan, Italy.
+• 1976 The Seveso disaster occurred at a chemical plant near Milan, Italy.
 It resulted in the highest known exposure to TCDD in residential populations.

 • 1972 Born: Sofía Vergara, Colombian-American television and film actress, comedienne, producer, television host, model and businesswoman.

-• 1970 Born: John Simm, English actor best known for his roles as Sam Tyler in Life on Mars and The Master in the cult series Doctor Who.
+• 1970 Born: John Simm, English actor best known for his roles as Sam Tyler in Life on Mars and The Master in the cult science fiction series Doctor Who.

 • 1962 Telstar 1, the world's first communications satellite, was launched on top of a Thor-Delta rocket from Cape Canaveral LC-17, Florida.

 • 1962 The third studio album by the Beatles, A Hard Day's Night, was released in the UK.
-Its American version was released two weeks earlier.
+Its American version had been released two weeks earlier.

 • 1962 Died: Yehuda Leib Maimon, Israeli rabbi and leader of the religious Zionism movement who helped draft the declaration of independence.